HWS FACULTY-LED PROGRAMS FOR SUMMER 2022 & J-TERM 2022-23

 - Various locations worldwide (CIEE)

-For more information on HWS summer affiliate programs and to apply for an affiliate program, please click on the above link(s).
+For more information on HWS summer or J-term affiliate programs and to apply for an affiliate program, please click on the above link(s).
 These links will direct you to the HWSabroad application portal for all short-term programs.
 Scroll down to the affiliate section at the bottom and click on the link of the program that you are interested in for more information and to begin the online application process.